hmohebbi/hmohebbi.github.io/index.md

 <br>
 Hi there!

-I'm a __Ph.D.__ candidate at the [Department of Cognitive Science and Artificial Intelligence](https://www.tilburguniversity.edu/about/schools/tshd/departments/dca) at [Tilburg University](https://www.tilburguniversity.edu/), co-advised by [Afra Alishahi](http://afra.alishahi.name/) and [Grzegorz Chrupała](https://grzegorz.chrupala.me/).
+I'm a __Ph.D.__ candidate at the [Department of Cognitive Science and Artificial Intelligence](https://www.tilburguniversity.edu/about/schools/tshd/departments/dca) at [Tilburg University](https://www.tilburguniversity.edu/).
+I'm happy to be supervised by [Afra Alishahi](http://afra.alishahi.name/), [Grzegorz Chrupała](https://grzegorz.chrupala.me/) and [Jelle Zuidema](https://staff.fnwi.uva.nl/w.zuidema/).

 My main research interest lies in the area of Deep Learning in Natural Language Processing, with a particular interest in __analyzing and interpreting neural language models__.